userspace-xdp/userspace-xdp/bench/paper.md

 Help answer:

 - What's the difference compare kernel per-cpu hash map(Without lock) and kernel hash map(With lock)?
-We can see from kernel Driver mode per-cpu hash map vs kernel Driver mode hash map.
+We can see from `kernel Driver mode per-cpu hash map` vs k`ernel Driver mode hash map`.
 - What's the difference compare kernel hash maps with userspace inline hash maps(Without lock)?
-We can see from kernel Driver mode per-cpu hash map vs af_xdp inline map.
+We can see from `kernel Driver mode per-cpu hash map` vs `af_xdp inline map`.
 - What if we adpot a more simple hash algorithm?
-(Assume the key is int type) DPDK inline map vs dpdk inline map simple array.
+(Assume the key is int type) `DPDK inline map` vs `dpdk inline map simple array`.

 Also, inline a hash map has better improvement thn inline a global variable array map.
 Global variable array map is not access by helpers.

-## Inline helpers -can work
+## Inline helpers - can work

 Case: xdp-tcpclassify